Timber Grades Explained: How to Choose the Right Wood for Strength, Safety, and Longevity

 Why Timber Grades Matter in Construction

-Correct grading ensures:
+Correct grading generally helps with:

-- Predictable load-bearing performance
+- Predictable load-bearing performance — you know what the wood can handle

-- Compliance with building codes
+- Compliance with building codes — inspectors will check the stamps

-- Long-term durability
+- Long-term durability — fewer surprises down the road

 - Reduced maintenance and repair costs